-Matthew Fredrick Riddle (born January 14, 1986) is an American professional wrestler and former mixed martial artist currently signed by WWE on its NXT brand, known for working for various indie promotions like Evolve Wrestling, Progress Wrestling and Pro Wrestling Guerilla (PWG).
+Matthew Fredrick Riddle (born January 14, 1986) is an American professional wrestler and former mixed martial artist currently signed by WWE on its Raw brand, known for working for various indie promotions like EVOLVE Wrestling, Progress Wrestling and Pro Wrestling Guerilla (PWG).
 Starting out on The Ultimate Fighter with Ultimate Fighting Championship (UFC), he became known for knocking out Dan Simmler, a fellow MMA fighter, by hitting him in the jaw three times and breaking it in two places, which was called "the knockout of the century" by Quinton Jackson and "the biggest knockout in Ultimate Fighter history" by Dana White.
 He had a fairly successful career in UFC with 8 wins, 3 losses and 2 no contests before getting released from the company in 2013 after testing positive for marijuana twice.

 - Arch-Enemy: Outside of Kayfabe, he really doesn't like Dana White.
 Or Bill Goldberg.
 The feeling's mutual on both counts.

 - Agony of the Feet: His bare feet have been subjected to biting by Tommaso Ciampa, toe snapping by Marty Scurll, a foot superkick by The Young Bucks and many more.

 - Beware the Silly Ones: He looks laid back, talks like a stoner, and doesn't even wear shoes into the ring, but he will knock the fuck out of you.
 Just ask Kassius Ohno, who Riddle took exactly seven seconds to knee in the face and pin.

 - Blood Knight: Riddle may come off as relaxed and even mellow outside the ring, but he definitely relishes a good fight.
 His expression and demeanor noticeably change once the bell rings, and he can be focused, even borderline sadistic.